 Student initiated.

-Students who wish to withdraw from a course must meet with their program advisor/counselor to prior to submitting the withdrawal form to the Enrollment Services office for processing.
+Students who wish to withdraw from a course should meet with their program advisor/counselor prior to submitting the Add/Drop form to the Enrollment Services office for processing.

 Failure to withdraw will affect grades, financial aid and possible refunds.